jpswade/jpswade.github.io/_posts/2008-12-23-phpizabi-creating-a-dating-site.md

 >
 > Where the net site surrounds themselves around those only wishing to make a buck or two by allowing people to sell 1 line code mods for ridiculous prices, we believe in the open source community spirit.
 While we do have the Mod Club, we have many mods that are free, and as always support is 100% free.

-Turns out there&#8217;s [legal issues surrounding this project](http://chris.instantspot.com/blog/2006/12/15/PHPizabi-got-jacked).
+Turns out there's [legal issues surrounding this project](http://chris.instantspot.com/blog/2006/12/15/PHPizabi-got-jacked).
 This is no good.

 I decided to return the original article and try and figure out where it all went so wrong.